TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Code Snippets/LLM Prompts/Prompt RnR Reason Code 05 0-Main.md

 >- `In_Transit`
 >	- Buyer claims they didn't receive the package
 >	- Seller confirms that the item was in-transit
+>- `TrueDNR`
+>	- Buyer claims they didn't receive the package
+>	- Tracking shows delivered but buyer disputes receiving it
+>	- Discussion about delivery location, tracking number, or delivery confirmation
+>	- Mentions of missing package, lost delivery, or not finding the package
+>- `TrueNOTR`
+>	- Buyer claims they didn't receive the package
+>	- Tracking did not show delivery
+>	- Mentions of lost in transit, inventory issues etc.
 >- `Delivered_Post_EDD`
 >	- Buyer claims they didn't receive the package
 >	- Seller agrees to refund the item